philipcmonk/numerox/readme.rst

 there is a production function that downloads the data, runs your model and uploads the results.

+This package would lower the barrier to entry for new users and would improve entries by reducing bugs and making sure users properly use cross validation and/or splits across eras instead of rows.

 If we wish to fully build out the package I would add unit tests and CI with Travis (and maybe Appveyor).
 And I would upload it to pypi so that users could do::